 ATEX drum handling safety

-- Ensure earthing chains are fitted to mobile equipment and are in contact with the ground; depending on the application utilise earthing clamps to ground equipment and avoid a build-up of static electricity.
+- Ensure earthing chains are fitted to mobile equipment and are in contact with the ground; depending on the application, utilise earthing clamps to ground equipment and avoid a build-up of static electricity.

-- Large sections of plastic and other man-made materials should be anti-static or conductive; this eliminates the build-up of static energy which could generate a spark.
+- Large sections of plastic and other man-made materials should be anti-static or conductive; this eliminates the build-up of static energy, which could generate a spark.

 - Stainless steel is much less prone to creating sparks due to the material composition and characteristics (it can still spark under the right conditions).
 Use stainless steel to protect mild steel corners or edges and reduce the risk of mild steel on mild steel contact (high chance of spark generation).